oskarflygare/quartz/content/index.md

 updated: 2023-09-04
 ---

-Hi, welcome to the online collection of my notes.
+Hi, welcome to my website and online collection of notes.
 You'll find notes on topics related to my research areas along with many other things that tickle my interest.
 This site is a place to share my work in public and connect to people like you.

 - I sometimes write [[Blog posts]]
 - Peer-reviewed [[Publications]]